For LGBTQ+ intended parents navigating IVF, donor, and surrogacy decisions

 Common moments we help with

-These are composite examples (not any specific patient), offered to make the work more felt.
+Composite examples; not any specific patient.
+Offered to make the work more felt.

 • One co-parent wants to move quickly because time feels tight.
 The other wants to slow down and “vet” a known donor, worried about boundaries and future insecurity.
 We help co-parents integrate values and vulnerabilities so the decision becomes shared and sustainable.